The New York Mets (42-47) are on the road to face the San Diego Padres (42-47) at Petco Park on Sunday with the three-ga...

 The Padres ended the regular season with 37 wins as they finished in second place in the National League West Division which gave them a shot at the Wildcard round, where they defeated the St Louis Cardinals 2-1.
 They advanced to the NLDS but faced a tough competitor when they met the Los Angeles Dodgers who dismantled them 3-0.

-If you are a fan of the San Diego Padres then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the San Diego Padres have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the San Diego Padres, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the San Diego Padres have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the San Diego Padres?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!